Exact cover: Pentomino tiling

 Thus there are 12+60 = 72 constraints in all.

-As both kinds of constraints are "exactly one" constraints, the problem is an exact cover problem.
+As both kinds of constraints are exactly-once constraints, the problem is an exact cover problem.

 The problem involves many choices, one for each way to place a pentomino on the board.

 It is convenient to consider each choice as satisfying a set of 6 constraints: 1 constraint for the pentomino being placed and 5 constraints for the five squares where it is placed.

 In the case of an 8×8 chessboard with the 4 central squares removed, there are 1568 such choices, for example: